mainmatter/mainmatter.com/_posts/2020-01-19-how-to-over-engineer-a-static-page.md

   [RUM](https://en.wikipedia.org/wiki/Real_user_monitoring)

 By spending a significant (and maybe unreasonable) amount of time and energy we ended up with the highly optimized site you're looking at.
-Would we do it again?
-Maybe not – but it was definitely an interesting experiment and we hope you took some inspiration out of the patterns and mechanisms we describe in this post.
+The downside is we ended up with our own custom static site generator essentially that we now need to maintain ourselves (one of the reasons why we recommend using a fully integrated framework like [Ember.js](/expertise/ember/) instead of compiling your own custom framework out of a bunch of micro libraries).
+However, it was definitely an interesting experiment and we hope you take some inspiration out of the patterns and mechanisms we describe in this post.
 If you are struggling with performance in your Ember.js or Glimmer.js or other apps, feel free to [reach out and talk to our experts](/contact/) to see how we can help.